ppone/docs/guides/emails.md

 **Payment Receipt** - Used for payment receipts.
 Includes a PDF attachment with the receipt and the invoices associated with that payment on separate pages.

+**Refund** - Send when a charge-type payment is refunded.
+Includes a PDF attachment with the receipt and the invoices associated with that refund on separate pages.

 **Failed AutoPay Attempt** - Sent when a payment attempt on an AutoPay invoice fails.
 Includes an **Update Payment Info** button.

 ### Customers